iduredia97/iduredia97/README.md

     <img src="https://img.shields.io/badge/-A%2B-4D4D4D?&style=for-the-badge&logo=CompTIA&logoColor=white" alt="CompTIA A+ (In Progress)" />
 </div>

-> **Note:** Actively self-studying for the CompTIA Security+, Network+, and A+ certifications, while leveraging the foundational skills and knowledge gained from the Northwestern University Cybersecurity Bootcamp.
+> **Note:** Actively self-studying for the CompTIA Security+, and Network+ certifications, while leveraging the foundational skills and knowledge gained from the Northwestern University Cybersecurity Bootcamp.

 ## Additional Projects